 We actively support the Government’s Prevent Agenda to counter radicalism and extremism and will act in accordance with this duty if we have reason to suspect that radicalised activities are occurring.

-Our Safeguarding Lead is Tracy Sexton-Barnes ( Head of Safeguarding) and our Deputy is Nicki Wright ( Deputy Safeguarding Lead ).
+Our Safeguarding Lead is Tracy Sexton-Barnes ( Head of Safeguarding).

 National Working Group (NWG):

 Child & Adolescent Mental Health – YoungMinds

 What is CSE? | Parents against Child Sexual Exploitation …

 Metropolitan police – safe